truatpasteurdotfr/rozofs/_sources/WorkingWithRozoFS.txt

 Using the Rozo Console Manager
 ==============================

-RozoFS comes with a command line utility called rozo that aims to automate the **management** process of a RozoFS platform.
+RozoFS comes with a command line utility called ``rozo`` that aims to automate the **management** process of a RozoFS platform.
 Its main purpose is to chain up the operations required on remote nodes involved on a high level management task such as stopping and starting the whole platform, add new nodes to the platform in order to extend the capacity, add new exports on volume etc…

-Rozo is fully independant of RozoFS daemons and processes and is not required for a fully functional system but when installed aside RozoFS on each involved nodes it greatly facilitates configuration as it takes care of all the unique id generation of storage locations, clusters and so on.
-Despite not being a monitoring tool, rozo can be however used to get easily a description of the platform, its status and its configuration.
+``Rozo`` is fully independant of RozoFS daemons and processes and is not required for a fully functional system but when installed aside RozoFS on each involved nodes it greatly facilitates configuration as it takes care of all the unique id generation of storage locations, clusters and so on.
+Despite not being a monitoring tool, ``rozo`` can be however used to get easily a description of the platform, its status and its configuration.

-Rozo uses the running exportd configuration file as a basic platform knowledge, you can use rozo on any nodes (even not involve in the platform).
+Rozo uses the running exportd configuration file as a basic platform knowledge, you can use ``rozo`` on any nodes (even not involve in the platform).

-You can have an overview of ``rozo`` capabilities and get the help you need by using the rozo manual
+You can have an overview of ``rozo`` capabilities and get the help you need by using the rozo manual:

 .. code-block:: bash